Bichette, Blue Jays hit 6 more HRs in Buffalo, bop Rays 12-4

 Rowdy Tellez and Cavan Biggio also homered for the Blue Jays.
 In three games so far at the home of their Triple-A affiliate, they have scored 25 of their 28 runs on long balls, including 22 of their last 23.

+Blue Jays manager Charlie Montoyo doesn’t believe that his team is relying too much on the home run.

+“We did get on base,” Montoyo said. ”Then we get the three-run homers and the two-run homers.
+Any good team has to get on base.”

-The Buffalo park is a little tighter down the lines than Rogers Centre in Toronto.
+In addition to suiting the talent of Toronto hitters, the Buffalo park is a little tighter down the lines than Rogers Centre in Toronto.
 On the American side, it’s 325 feet to the corners, 371 to left-center, 367 to right-center and 404 to straightaway center field.

+“For me, it’s not different,” Hernandez said.
+“We’re just enjoying our game.
+I’m just trying to hit the ball.”

+“I’ve seen days where you can hit it as hard as you want and it goes nowhere, and then nights like this where you barely touch it and it goes a mile,” said Aaron Loup, who gave up two of the sixth-inning homers.
+“A couple of bad pitches cost me.
+It was a pivotal point of the game.”

 Brandon Lowe homered and drove in three runs for Tampa Bay, which had its six-game winning streak snapped.
 Lowe has an extra-base hit in six straight games and has homered in three straight games.
 He’s also gone long in four of the five games he’s played in Buffalo, having hit homers in three of four games played with the Triple-A Durham Bulls in 2018.